Digital Signage Solutions for the Hospitality Industry

 August 23, 2017

-Here are five ways hotel digital signage can create a better guest experience, improve communications across departments and provide enduring value.
+Here are five ways digital signage in the hotel industry can create a better guest experience, improve communications across departments and provide enduring value.

 A virtual concierge is the key to providing an authentic experience and accessible information to guests.
 This type of hotel digital signage can increase guest satisfaction, as the mixture of wide screen displays and information about amenities, local attractions and promotions make it easy for guests to explore the hotel on their own.
 At the same time, a virtual concierge can bring more efficiency to daily operations because it acts as a self-service system, allowing guests to explore the property independent of hotel staff.
 Guests can even book restaurant or spa reservations as soon as they see promotions on the screen or create their own itineraries using digital signage solutions via recommendations and affiliate offerings, like nightlife activities, best places to shop, family sightseeing actives and anything that would make their trip a memorable one.